OmidJalali84/New-ERC20s/README.md

 ### Special Functionalities

-As you can see in this token contract, there is no special option or method or functionality and it is still a high marker kap token, listed in many known exchanges.
+As you can see in this token contract, there is no special option, method, or functionality, yet it is still a high market cap token listed on many well-known exchanges..
 However, it is still one of the most resent launched tokens!

 # Conclusion

-Finally, I suggest you to first understand what you want to do, for this purpose, I've prepared a list of questions.
-Please read and answer it carefully, then give me the answers.
+Finally, I suggest you first understand what you want to do For this purpose, I've prepared a list of questions.
+Please read and answer them carefully, then give me the answers.

 ## Questions

-_1\_ Do you think you will need to upgrade your token later?_<br>
+_1 Do you think you will need to upgrade your token later?_<br>
-_2\_ Do you want your token to be mintable? if so, do you want to set a maximum limit of supply?_<br>
+_2 Do you want your token to be mintable? if so, do you want to set a maximum limit of supply?_<br>
-_3\_ Do you want your token to be burnable?_<br>
+_3 Do you want your token to be burnable?_<br>
-_4_Do you want your token to be pauseable?_<br>
+_4 Do you want your token to be pauseable?_<br>
-_5\_ Do you want to have an ability to block the bad users?_<br>
+_5 Do you want to have an ability to block the bad users?_<br>
-_6\_ Do you want to get external Fees?_<br>
+_6 Do you want to get external Fees?_<br>
-_7\_ Do you want to use EIP-2612 Standard?_<br>
+_7 Do you want to use EIP-2612 Standard?_<br>

 # Thank You